john-kurkowski/dotfiles/.docs/PROJECT_LOCAL_CONFIGURATION.md

 ### Python

-**Python project-local tooling should be picked up automatically,** with caveats.
+❎ **Python project-local tooling should be picked up automatically,** with caveats.

 Python project dependencies are _not_ conventionally stored within the project.
-Their location is custom.
-Since I'm using [pyenv](https://github.com/pyenv/pyenv), while inside the project folder, I can set the virtualenv the project should use with `pyenv local
-<virtualenv-name-here>`.
-This activates the local Python install whenever
-you're inside the project folder.
-When editing project files, [vim-rooter](https://github.com/airblade/vim-rooter) should automatically `cd` into the folder, and therefore activate pyenv's local Python install for Vim.
+Since I'm using [pyenv](https://github.com/pyenv/pyenv), while inside the project folder, I can set the virtualenv the project should use with `pyenv local <virtualenv-name-here>`.
+This activates the local Python install whenever you're inside the project folder.
+When editing project files, [vim-rooter](https://github.com/airblade/vim-rooter) should automatically `cd` into the folder, and therefore activate pyenv's local Python install, for Vim.
 Then ALE will use the local tool versions.

 If this doesn't work, ALE does have an option to "find up" patterns of virtualenv directories, in case they are stored near the project.
 See `help g:ale_virtualenv_dirnames`.
 This "find up" is like what ALE does for node_modules/.
-So, if the pyenv environment doesn't get picked up in Vim, a workaround to feed ALE the correct tool versions is to create a symlink matching one of its virtualenv directory patterns.
+So, if the pyenv environment doesn't get picked up in Vim, a workaround to feed ALE the correct tool versions is to create a symlink to the virtualenv matching one of ALE's virtualenv directory patterns.

 ```sh
 ln -s ~/.pyenv/versions/virtualenv-name-here /path/to/project/.venv